pathtofile/Sealighter/docs/CONFIGURATION.md

 # Configuration File

-The EMon config file is how you specifiy what events from what providers to log, how to log them, and other ETW session properties.
+The Sealighter config file is how you specifiy what events from what providers to log, how to log them, and other ETW session properties.

 The file is in JSON.
 An example config file looks like this:
 ```json